jaeksoft/opensearchserver/src/doc/en/documentation/api%7Capplication_programming_interface%7C4/api_v2/synonyms%7Cmanaging_synonyms_and_list_of_synonyms/check%7Cchecking_if_a_list_of_synonyms_exists%7C3.md

-Use this API to check if a list of synonyms exists
+Use this API to check whether a list of synonyms exists.

 **Requirement:** OpenSearchServer v1.5